Community Health Programs in San Antonio

 SMASH (SUBSTANCE MISUSE AWARENESS & SEXUAL HEALTH)

-SMASH aims to prevent substance misuse and the transmission of HIV and hepatitis among minority young men, in Bexar County who are at risk for substance abuse and HIV/AIDS.
+SMASH aims to prevent substance misuse, transmission of HIV and hepatitis among men aged 18 and above living in Bexar County who are at risk for substance abuse and HIV/AIDS.

 What SMASH offers: